ChineseGrammar.app — Chinese grammar rules, examples and AI checker

 有 can't link an adjective; use 很: 今天很冷。

-The 有 (yǒu) Sentence FAQ
+The 有 (yǒu) Sentence Questions

 How do I make 有 negative?